Last updated 14 September 2020

 The Airports Act 1996 (Cth) regulates major airports.
 At these airports, the Airports (Environment Protection) Regulations 1997 (Cth) regulate noise pollution and impose a general environmental duty on operators to take all reasonable and practicable measures to prevent pollution, offensive noise and adverse impacts to ecosystems and cultural heritage.

-Aquaculture development adjacent to the Great Barrier Reef World Heritage Area is regulated at a Commonwealth level by the Great Barrier Reef Marine Park Authority under the Great Barrier Reef Marine Park (Aquaculture) Regulations 2000 (Cth), and if the proposed development is a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) it is regulated under that Act.
+Aquaculture development adjacent to the Great Barrier Reef World Heritage Area is regulated at a Commonwealth level by the Great Barrier Reef Marine Park Authority under the Great Barrier Reef Marine Park Regulations 2019 (Cth), and if the proposed development is a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) it is regulated under that Act.

 Major ports are managed by port authorities and are largely exempt from local government planning schemes.
-Port authorities control development on strategic port land under a land use plan prepared under the Transport Infrastructure Act 1994 (Qld) and integrated into the integrated development assessment system under the Sustainable Planning Act.
+Port authorities control development on strategic port land under a land use plan prepared under the Transport Infrastructure Act 1994 (Qld) and integrated into the development assessment under the Planning Act.
 Noise, dust, odour and other forms of environmental harm and environmental nuisance are regulated under the Environmental Protection Act.

 The Sustainable Ports Development Act 2015 (Qld) restricts port expansions, dredging and disposal of dredge spoil.

 Pollution from ships in ports is regulated under the Transport Operations (Marine Pollution) Act 1995 (Qld), which is administered by the Department of Transport and Main Roads.

 The Department of Transport and Main Roads plans, constructs and manages main roads and highways under the Transport Infrastructure Act 1994 (Qld) and the Transport Planning and Coordination Act 1994 (Qld).